felsokning/CSharp/README.md

 ### DateTimeActivity
 An example Activity that returns the current DateTime in UTC.

+### PingActivity
+An example Activity that returns whether a given IP address is reachable via Ping.

 ### WebStringActivity
-An example Activity that returns a string from a WebRequest to LinkedIn's tracking url.
+An example Activity that returns a string from a WebRequest to a given url.

 ## Public.Debugging.Research
 The module is written to be directly imported into PowerShell.